Kashish-dev-101/imagekit-url-endpoint-functions/README.md

 ## CI/CD

 GitHub Actions automatically runs tests on push/PR to `main` or `develop` branches.
-Tests run on Node.js 14.x.